 This post may contain affiliate links.
 Please read our disclosure policy.

-This brie cake appetizer is made by slicing a brie wheel in half and stuffing the middle with a fig jam whipped brie, then stacked back together.
+Fig and pistachio brie cake was where my savory cake appetizer journey began!
+I fell in love, posted it, and you fell in love.
+And the rest is history.
+This recipe looks fancy but it is pretty simple, slice a brie wheel in half, layer it with your stuffing the middle with a fig jam whipped brie, then stacked back together.
 The result – a sweet and savory brie cake.
 Topped with fresh figs, chives and honey, this is a rich, prep-ahead, no-bake centerpiece that’s perfect for company, special occasions and gifting!

 About the Taste